PavloKapyshin/adrian/spec.md

 func n() {}
 ```

-Or `stmts` can consists of any statement except constant decalaration and include return statement.
+Or `stmts` can consists of any statement exclude constant decalaration and include return statement.

 ## TODO